 22 Dien Bien Phu or 21 B. Phan Dinh Phung St.

-I am small so I can find my size but there are many who will have difficulty looking for their size.
-Your best bet is to have some clothes custom made.
+I am petite, so I can easily find my size, but many will have difficulty looking for their size.
+Your best bet is to have some custom-made clothes.

 Vietnam has gone beyond the usual cheap clothing manufactured in their factories as young Vietnamese designers create a more sophisticated fashion industry.

-One to watch is Eco Fashion designer, Than Vu of Kilomet 109, who not only creates unique designs but help Vietnamese villagers improve their traditional fabric.
-For her work, she was recently the Winner of the British Fashion Councils Young Creative Entrepeneur Award.
+One to watch is Eco Fashion designer, Than Vu of Kilomet 109, who not only creates unique designs but helps Vietnamese villagers improve their traditional fabric.
+For her work, she was recently the winner of the British Fashion Councils Young Creative Entrepe.

 73 Trang Thi St. Hanoi

 If you like uniquely crafted bags, this is the place to go.
-I got a bag from here but when I arrived in New York, my friend really liked it so I gave it to her.
+I got a bag from here, but my friend liked it when I arrived in New York, so I gave it to her.

 43, Van Mieu, Dong Da, Hanoi